kaets/limedata/README.md

-u need to install jq binaries first :/
+u need to install jq and sqlite3 binaries first